|

 hear the frequency at 60 dB but experiences pain at 65 dB.
 This means

-their Dynamic Range is only 5 dB as compared to the normal 100 dB or
+their dynamic range is only 5 dB as compared to the normal 100 dB or

 thereabouts.
 This is what makes adjusting to hearing aids so difficult.

-All of these conditions involve poor auditory
+Although all of these conditions involve poor auditory

-into spasm, which can cause the pain of painful hearing.
-This has not been
+into spasm, thi can cause painful hearing.

 The causes of